ayatokura/ai-openscale/wos-monitor-app-overview.md

 In {{site.data.keyword.aios_short}} application refers to either the business application or business process that uses AI models.
 Applications that are configured in {{site.data.keyword.aios_short}} enable you to monitor business KPIs as well as to understand the impact of model metrics, such as model drift on an application's business key performance indicators (KPIs).
 {: shortdesc}

+{{site.data.keyword.aios_short}} gives you the ability to correlate business key performance indicators (KPIs) with the drift in model accuracy.
+In the next part of [the interactive setup tutorial](), you will set up an application in {{site.data.keyword.aios_short}} to monitor your business KPIs and to find how deployed models influence these KPIs.
+The deployed models must be associated with the application; and, business KPIs must be defined based on the business events data.
+Business events data must be logged to {{site.data.keyword.aios_short}} either by manually uploading a file with events data or by using the REST API.

 ## Steps
 {: #app-monitor-steps}